agentmorris/camera-trap-ml-survey/README.md

 > <https://www.grizcam.com>

-As of 10/30/2024, there is not a lot of detail on the Web site, but they describe a device with edge inference capability ("smart trigger") and mesh networking, and AI-enabled software tools that run locally or in the cloud.
+They describe a device with edge inference capability ("smart trigger") and mesh networking, and AI-enabled software tools that run locally or in the cloud.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/grizzly-systems-2024.png" width="500">